Bolek: Seminole Wars

-During the First Seminole War, beginning in 1818, American forces under General Andrew Jackson advanced into northern Florida capturing Kinache's village of Miccosukee and occupying the British settlement of St. Marks before reaching Bolek's abandoned village.
-They captured two Englishman, Robert Ambrister and Peter Cook, who were taken back to St. Mark.
-Charged with assisting the Seminole, they were executed by American forces.
+During the First Seminole War, beginning in 1818, American forces under General Andrew Jackson advanced into northern Florida capturing Kinache's village of Miccosukee and occupying the Spanish settlement of St. Marks before destroying the Red Stick village of Peter McQueen at the Econfina River and Nero's town of maroons on the Suwannee River before reaching Bolek's (old town) abandoned village.
+They captured two Englishman, Robert Ambrister and Peter Cook(?), who were taken back to Fort St. Marks.
+Charged with assisting the Seminole, they were executed by American forces (see Arbuthnot and Ambrister incident).
 Although this created an international incident, Jackson continued his offensive and recaptured Pensacola.

-The US purchased Florida from Spain in 1819, and the Seminole expected they would have more to do to try to keep the Americans from their territory.
+The U.S. purchased Florida from Spain in 1819 via the Adams-Onis Treaty, and the Seminole expected they would have more to do to try to keep the Americans from their territory.
 Bolek died that year and was succeeded as principal chief by his maternal grandnephew, Micanopy.

 Micanopy was principal chief through the move into central Florida and the Second Seminole War.
 He also led the Seminole to Indian Territory, realizing that trying to fight the US superior forces was finally futile.
 In the West, he worked to gain separate territory and independence for the Seminole from Creek oversight until his death in 1849.

 He was succeeded by his sister's son, John Jumper, who died in 1853.
 John's younger brother, Jim Jumper, succeeded as principal chief, leading the Seminole in Indian Territory until after the American Civil War, when the United States government began to interfere with tribal succession.

 Another member of the Cowkeeper dynasty was Billy Bowlegs.